 Since dermal fillers are injectables, some moderate discomfort is expected during the process.
 Your technician will make every effort to minimize any discomfort throughout this procedure.

-Some customers would rather that we apply a topical anesthetic, which ultimately reduces the discomfort.
+Some customers would rather we apply a topical anesthetic, which reduces discomfort.
 However, most people describe the experience as somewhat uncomfortable rather than painful.

 Don’t: Expose Yourself to High Temperatures